mrudowski/nxExp/apps/zen-gardens/README.md

 - active in `paint` mode / disabled in `erese` / 'select' mode

 #### Scene
-- ✅ 5x5 or bigger
+- ✅ 5x5
 - ✅ one level
 - ✅ when `paint` mode we paint
   - ✅ by click
   - ✅ and drag
-- show/hide ghost/empty slot
+- ! show/hide ghost/empty slot
-- show/hide axis
+- ! show/hide axis
+- ! zoom in/out our scene

 #### Info (slot/tile info)
 - single selection